 One appeal, either expedited or standard, may be performed for medical necessity non-certification determinations.

-Expedited Appeal – An expedited appeal is available when there is an imminent or ongoing service requiring additional review of a non-certification determination.
-Appeal by telephone, facsimile, or e-mail with additional information to be included in the review.
-Notification of the results of the appeal will be made by telephone to the provider within 24 hours of receipt of the request with written notification to follow.
+An expedited appeal is available when there is an imminent or ongoing service requiring additional review of a non-certification determination.
+Appeal by telephone, facsimile or email with additional information to be included in the review.
+Notification of appeal results are made by telephone to the provider within 24 hours of receipt of the request followed with written notification.

 Blue Cross and Blue Shield of Alabama